-We are offering 6,666,667 shares of our common stock.
+We are offering 7,851,852 shares of our common stock.
 Prior to this offering, there has been no public market for our common stock.
-It is currently estimated that the initial public offering price per share will be between \$14.00 and \$16.00.
+The initial public offering price is \$18.00 per share.

-We have applied to list our common stock on the Nasdag Global Select Market under the trading symbol "EAR."
+Our common stock has been approved for listing on the Nasdaq Global Select Market under the trading symbol "EAR."